3l500nfy/SharpBruteForceSSH/README.md

 Retrieves the SSH server banner for target identification.
 Written using the Renci.SshNet library for SSH communication.

-##To compile
+## To compile:

 ```sh
 C:\Users\MyPc\SharpBruteForceSSH> csc /reference:"C:\Users\MyPc\SharpBruteForceSSH\Renci.SshNet.dll" SharpBruteForceSSH.cs
 ```
 make sure you already have you C# compiler configured in your PATH

-##After Compilation
+## After Compilation:
-Have Your Dictioray for Username.txt, Password.txt ready in thesame directory as SharpBruteForceSSH.exe
+Have Your Dictionary for Username.txt, Password.txt ready in thesame directory as SharpBruteForceSSH.exe

 ## Compiled: